reach-sh/reach-lang/docs/src/tut/mkt/index.md

 In the next section, more would be discussed about how `./reach run` works, `process.argv` would be introduced, `{!rsh} Participant`s would be given autonomy and how to manage money and currency would be demonstrated.

 ## {#tut-mkt-interaction} Interaction and Independence
-The last section demonstrated what building with Reach feels like.
+The previous section demonstrated what building with Reach feels like.
 But more can be done with Reach than that.

 Reach offers autonomy to `{!rsh} Participant`s in a transaction.